skyducks/EdgeDrivers/personal-tuya-devices/docs/README.md

 ### Checklist for new integrations with native capabilities
 - [ ] Implementation added in `src/commands.lua`
+  - Duplicate any existing command that best fit your need
-- [ ] Created new profile by following the "Checklist for new profiles to be used in generic mode"
+- [ ] Created new profile by following the [Checklist for new profiles to be used in generic mode](checklist-for-new-profiles-to-be-used-in-generic-mode)

 ### Checklist for new models to represent new device
 - [ ] File name is `<manufacturer>` followed by the extension `.yaml`